-If you’re just starting a registered business, such as an LLC or corporation, you will designate your initial registered agent as part of your articles of organization (for an LLC) or articles of incorporation (for a corporation).
-The latter forms—which in some states have different names—are available for download directly from websites maintained by each state’s Secretary of State or equivalent office.
-Similarly, if you already have a registered business in a particular state, but need to update information about your registered agent, there typically is a downloadable form available from the Secretary of State that you will use to provide that updated information to the state.
+If you’re just starting a registered business, such as an LLC or corporation, you must designate your initial registered agent as part of your articles of organization (for an LLC) or articles of incorporation (for a corporation).
+These forms—which have different names in some states—are available for download directly from websites maintained by each state’s Secretary of State or equivalent office.

-The registered agent must be located in the state where your business is registered.
-More particularly, you must provide not just a name but also a physical—street—address for the registered agent.
+A registered agent can be an individual (over 18 years of age) or a business.
+However, the registered agent must be located in the state where your business is registered.
+You must provide the Secretary of State not just your registered agent's name but also a physical—street—address.
 This ensures that documents relating to lawsuits can be personally served on an actual, physical location.

 Ordinarily you or another member of your business, such as a partner, member of your LLC, officer of your corporation, or employee, can serve as the registered agent.
 In this event, the address for the registered agent will be your business location.

 Alternatively, your lawyer, spouse or other relative, friend, or trusted person can serve as registered agent.

 Most small businesses (ten or fewer employees) use individual registered agents because it saves money.
 However, using an individual registered agent does have a few potential drawbacks:

 If you do elect to use an individual as your registered agent, make sure the person agrees to do so before you designate him or her as your agent in the filings you make with the Secretary of State.

 Instead of designating a private individual to serve as your registered agent, you can hire a private registered agent service company.
 This is a private company in the business of serving as the registered agent for LLCs, corporations, and other businesses.
 Such companies must register as corporate agents for service of process with the Secretary of State of the state involved.